Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Note: Never try to train a dog to become a guardian dog on your own; the issue may backfire the day you are hurt in your home and EMS cannot access your home without facing Cujo.
 Rather, accept a few alert barks, thank your dog and then take over.
 Let your dog know that it’s not his responsibility to decide who enters or exits your property, the decision is yours.

-Issue 2: Mailmen Keep Coming Back!
+2. Mailmen Keep Coming Back!

 The whole barking behavior is highly reinforcing for the dog.
-If every time Rover barks, the mail man leaves (most do sooner or later) he gets relief.
+If every time Rover barks, the mailman leaves (most do sooner or later) he gets relief.
 Put yourself in Rover’s shoes: let’s say you don’t like cats around your property, so every time you see one coming, you make this hissing sound.
-Most likely, since the cat leaves, you’ll feel compelled to repeating the hissing sound.
+Most likely, since the cat leaves, you’ll feel compelled to repeat the hissing sound.
 But what happens that day you deal with a bolder cat that cares less about your hissing sound?
 Most likely, you’ll try something else, you’ll hiss and stomp your feet loudly as you move in the cat’s direction.
 Tada!
 So, now, you’ll hiss and stomp next time.

 So don’t expect the initial barking to just stop there!
-Since the mail man keeps coming back day after day, don’t feel surprised if Rover starts thinking: what part of my barking you don’t understand?
+Since the mailman keeps coming back day after day, don’t feel surprised if Rover starts thinking: what part of my barking you don’t understand?
 I’m telling you to go away.
 Ok, let me start showing my teeth too and see if it works!

-Issue 3: Release of Addicting Chemicals
+3. Release of Addicting Chemicals

 You may not be aware of this, but fear or anger in your dog causes the release of several chemicals in the dog’s brain.
 The whole experience can be highly reinforcing and even physiologically addictive.
-Fear is known for producing adrenalin, whereas, anger causes the secretion of adrenalin and another hormone known as noradrenalin, explains James O Heare in his book “The Canine Aggression Workbook”.
+Fear is known for producing adrenaline, whereas, anger causes the secretion of adrenaline and another hormone known as noradrenaline, explains James O Heare in his book The Canine Aggression Workbook.
 This chemical bath can be quite addicting, which is also a contributing factor to why you see aggressive behaviors repeat over and over.

-Issue 4: The Behavior becomes Habitual
+4. The Behavior Becomes Habitual

 What happens when the dogs get to rehearse this behavior over and over?
 It’s become a habit.
-Dogs are habitual creatures over all and they engage in behaviors that work.
-If you combine the three issues mentioned above together, you’ll understand why the behavior of barking at the mail man becomes almost reflexive.
-Your dog doesn't seem to think twice about it; just the sight or the voice of the mail man is enough to send him in over drive.
+Dogs are habitual creatures overall and they engage in behaviors that work.
+If you combine the three issues mentioned above together, you’ll understand why the behavior of barking at the mailman becomes almost reflexive.
+Your dog doesn't seem to think twice about it; just the sight or the voice of the mailman is enough to send him in overdrive.

-Issue 5: The Behavior Generalizes
+5. The Behavior Generalizes

 Dogs can generalize fear and aggression quite easily.
-Your dog starts barking at the mail man, then as days go by, your dog starts barking at the sound of the truck honking, and then he’ll bark at the mere sound of his truck approaching your property.
-Soon you’ll have a dog that not only barks at the mail man but barks also to all the cues suggesting his arrival.
+Your dog starts barking at the mailman, then as days go by, your dog starts barking at the sound of the truck honking, and then he’ll bark at the mere sound of his truck approaching your property.
+Soon you’ll have a dog that not only barks at the mailman but barks also to all the cues suggesting his arrival.